Resources

 If you are operating a business that sells food that will be ready to eat, either as a catering operation, food truck or “ghost kitchen” style business you will be licensed by the Genesee County Health Department (GCHD)

 Each of these Authorities has their own process of licensing new food businesses as well as their own set of application forms that will need to be completed prior to your inspection.
-Link will be provided below for you to review.
+A link will be provided below for you to review.

 !!
 The Documents in each of the sections below do not need to be printed if you plan on working directly with the Flint Food Works to obtain your license.
 We will handle all of that with you using our online forms.